Looking for a straight forward breakdown of the plumbing code?

 If you venture into doing some of your own plumbing projects at home, make sure you know what codes are required nationally as well as locally before you start installation.
 You can request these codes from your local building department.
 You should get a plan that includes drawings, lists of materials, what size pipes you need to use, etc., and get that approved before you begin.
 Not only does this mean your project will be 100% compliant, but you can also avoid risking messing up any of the plumbing by doing it incorrectly.

 Federal and state governments will set rules and regulations for builders to follow to ensure buildings, restaurants, homes, etc., are built safely and functionally.
 These minimum standards that buildings or companies must abide by help to maintain health and safety standards across the board.

-Incorrectly installed plumbing or plumbing installed before certain regulations were put in place must be repaired or replaced in order to become compliant.
-And this is why it’s important to always check plumbing codes on both state and federal levels every time you work on a property.
+Another consideration is that incorrectly installed plumbing or plumbing installed before certain regulations were put in place must be repaired or replaced in order to become compliant.
+This is why it’s important to always check plumbing codes on both state and federal levels every time you work on a property.

 Basic Plumbing Codes

 Many codes are going to be used across the board, no matter where or what.
 Most of them include properly venting your pipes because failing to do so can lead to damage, slow-flowing water, and noxious fumes being released into your home.
 Here are some critical plumbing codes to follow to stay compliant.